thomassuedbroecker/get-started-with-keycloak-microprofile-openliberty/workshop/setup-02/README.md

 * `AuthorsApplication` class represents our RESTful application and is configured to use logon with JWT.
 * `GetAuthor` class represents the REST API Endpoint, which is protected JWT security, defined by a specific role.
 * `Author` class represents the data structure we use for the Author and is also used in the test.
-* `HealthEndpoint`class is responsible for Kubernetes provides liveness and readiness probes, when we would deploy the microservice to Kubernetes.
+* `HealthEndpoint`class is responsible for Kubernetes provides liveness and readiness probes, when we would deploy the Microservice to Kubernetes.

-The simplified classdiagram shows an overview of classes of our project, for the microservice and the JUnit test.
+The simplified classdiagram shows an overview of classes of our project, for the Microservice and the JUnit test.

 ![](../../images/uml-classes.png)

 ---

-### Step 1: Verify the modifications in the Authors microservice
+### Step 1: Verify the modifications in the Authors Microservice

-With `org.eclipse.microprofile.auth.LoginConfig` and `@LoginConfig(authMethod = "MP-JWT")` we add the JWT authenication to the application and with [`javax.annotation.security.DeclareRoles`](https://docs.oracle.com/cd/E19798-01/821-1841/gjgcq/index.html) and @DeclareRoles({"authors-role-cloud-native-starter"}) we define the roles, which can be used in the microservice application to enable protection.
+With `org.eclipse.microprofile.auth.LoginConfig` and `@LoginConfig(authMethod = "MP-JWT")` we add the JWT authenication to the application and with [`javax.annotation.security.DeclareRoles`](https://docs.oracle.com/cd/E19798-01/821-1841/gjgcq/index.html) and @DeclareRoles({"authors-role-cloud-native-starter"}) we define the roles, which can be used in the Microservice application to enable protection.

 * `AuthorsApplication` class